Emulator vs Simulator vs Real Device Testing: Key Differences

 Emulator vs Simulator vs Real Device Testing

 Moreover, you don’t have to set up an on-premise device lab.
-Using LambdaTest, you can instantly test on a Real Device cloud with no setup and maintenance costs.
+Using LambdaTest, you can instantly test on a Real Device cloud with no setup and maintenance costs and it easily allows you to capture device logs.

 For app automation, you can harness the power of the LambdaTest Appium testing platform and test mobile apps on the Appium mobile device cloud.
 It offers several features to test like native app features, gestures and interactions, viewing comprehensive test logs, geolocation testing, LambdaTest tunnel to test locally hosted apps, 120+ LambdaTest integrations with third-party tools, and much more.